Story Subject

 Week one: We drove two hours to the lake where Charlie had swum every summer for nine years.
 He entered the water immediately, swam for twenty minutes, and spent the drive home sleeping with his head on Isabel's lap.

 Week three: My wife Rosa made him "pup cups" from a local ice cream shop every Friday.
-He ate them with an enthusiasm that made me think he'd been aware of this option for years and simply waiting.
+He ate them with an enthusiasm that made me think he'd been aware of this option for years and waiting.

 Week five: We took a slow coastal road trip — windows down, three nights in pet-friendly hotels where Charlie slept on the bed and hogged the blankets exactly as he had always done at home.